Proposed United States acquisition of Greenland: 1946 proposal

 In 1946, U.S. secretary of state James F. Byrnes offered $100 million to Denmark in exchange for Greenland.

-In 1946 the Joint Chiefs of Staff listed Greenland and Iceland as two of the three essential international locations for American bases.
+In 1946, the Joint Chiefs of Staff listed Greenland and Iceland as two of the three essential international locations for American bases.
 During the creation of NATO, the two islands were seen as more important to American and Canadian defense than some Western European countries; Greenland is on the shortest polar route between Washington and Moscow, and about midway between the two cities.

-In 1946, the United States offered Denmark $100 million ($ billion today) in gold bullion for Greenland.
+Also in 1946, the United States offered Denmark $100 million ($ billion today) in gold bullion for Greenland.
 United States senator Owen Brewster said in November 1945 that he considered buying the island "a military necessity".
 The planning and strategy committee of the Joint Chiefs of Staff determined in April 1946 that acquiring the "completely worthless to Denmark" island was vital to the United States.

 William C. Trimble of the State Department argued that while "there are few people in Denmark who have any real interest in Greenland, economic, political or financial", owning it would give the United States staging areas from which to launch military operations over the Arctic against America's adversaries.
 He suggested the $100 million price, and discussed an alternate offer of land in Point Barrow, Alaska.
 Had the Alaska trade occurred, from 1967 Denmark would have benefited from Prudhoe Bay Oil Field, the richest petroleum discovery in American history.
 Secretary of State James F. Byrnes made the $100 million offer on 14 December 1946, in a memorandum delivered to Danish foreign minister Gustav Rasmussen when he visited the United States.

 The memorandum described the American position on what to do about the informal 1941 agreement made in 1941 by Kauffmann to station United States forces on Greenland.
 It suggested three alternatives: Two variations on the 1941 agreement—A 99-year lease on the existing American bases there, or the United States wholly taking over the defense of the island—or the purchase of Greenland.
 The United States preferred to purchase and believed that doing so was better for Denmark, as it would prevent criticism of American bases on Danish soil and save Denmark the cost of supporting Greenland.
 The American told the Dane that a sale "would be the most clean-cut and satisfactory".